 - Mustard is a strict no-no.

 - Bitter tastes are useful.
 These are obtained from vegetables such as bitter gourd, bitter drumstick and flowers of the neem tree.

 - Turmeric has a soothing effect on the skin.
 It must be used liberally in flavoring the food.
 Turmeric is also useful if it is applied locally over the affected parts.

-Ayurvedic Treatments for Eczema
+Ayurvedic Medicine for Eczema

 Several Indian indigenous herbs are found to be very effective in the treatment of this problem.

 Alsi (Linum usitatissimum) Linseed

 The oil of the linseed is mixed with an equal amount of lime juice and applied on the inflamed region.
 This is effective in the treatment of many skin ailments including eczema.